PriyaDevNow/The-Cobalt-Building-London/README.md

   *	Apartment owners – to access the Leaseholder Portal containing the building policies and service charge accounts of the individual apartment owner
   *	Tenants – over 80% of the apartments are tenanted by City professionals and students with an average tenant turn-around of two years.
 So it was important to clearly set out the attractiveness of the Cobalt Building in terms of location and amenities and the history of the area.

 2. History lovers - Bridgewater Square is often overshadowed by its neighbour, the iconic Barbican Estate.
 This website attempts to redress that and invites users to visit Bridgewater Square.
+This additional set of visitors was identified when the user performas were generated.

 - Keeping the above, the website is straight to the point and easy to navigate for those seeking information about the building, its location and the history of the area.